Day Camps FAQ

 Players will be required to clean their hands thoroughly before and afterwards.
 We’ll have hand sanitizing stations that include disinfectant wipes and hand sanitizer.

-While eating or drinking, players can pull down their masks if they remain socially distant from others.
+While eating or drinking, players can pull down their masks if they are wearing them.

 Will players and coaches be screened or tested before camp?